 Components of Dams

-Components of dams play an important roll in The essential parts of the dams are broadly classified as follows.
+The components of dams play an important role in maintaining the primary responsibility of water management.
+The parts of the dams are broadly classified as follows.

 - Parapet wall

 The part of the dams meeting with the groundwater or upstream side is called the heel.
 (Ref fig.)

 The portion of the dams meeting with the groundwater or downstream side is called the Toe.(Ref fig)